Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

 - Create the `www` folder.

-- Move the game directories and files into the `www` directory.
+- Move the game folders and files into the `www` folder.
     - Game folders examples: `audio, css, data, effects, fonts, icon, img, js, save`.

         Most of the time, these are all folders inside your game EXCEPT `locales` and `swiftshader`.